 Ven.
-Wonhaeng, the 36th President of Jogye Order of Korean Buddhism
+Jinwoo, the 37th President of Jogye Order of Korean Buddhism

 - Abbot, Sinheung-sa Temple

 - Director of the Planning Office, Director of the Disciplinary Office, Chief of Staff, the Jogye Order Headquarters

 - Acting president of the Jogye Order of Korean Buddhism